kwunhangwong/SNNGX_qSNN_encryption/README.md

 ## Description

-**This project creates BIT-flip attack against binarised weight of deep neural network and other machine learning models with minimum vulnerable BITs.**
+**This project creates BIT-flip attack against binarised weight of deep neural network and other machine learning models with flipping minimum vulnerable BITs.**

 This project was supported by the University of Hong Kong, EEE. \